 The women in this community farm during both dry and rainy seasons.
 They sought support from the ADP WIA to organise themselves into an association registered with the state Ministry of Cooperatives, so they could benefit from the Fadama 1 micro-credit scheme.
 They obtained 30 water pumps and 30 tube wells were dug for them on the fadama.
 Since then they have repaid the loan.
 The pastoralist women, seeing the benefits derived by the women farmers, joined the association themselves.
 The women farmers make loans to the FulBe women and also their own husbands.
 Their peaceful co-existence has greatly brought about human development whereby the FulBe households leave their children behind to continue with their education, when their parents go on transhumance.

 (Hadiza Giwa)

+In the south of the state, the situation is extremely different.
+There are two reasons for this, the most important being that the human population density is much lower, and that pastoralists are interacting much more with fishermen than with farmers.
 The region around Lake Kainji and along the Niger is much less densely populated and access to the edge of the water is at present unrestricted.
 The fishing populations cultivate only very small fields and mostly do not make use of any type of intensification strategies.
 The pastoralists observed that when their cattle trample the crops the farmers frequently 'forgive' them, a state of affairs unimaginable in the north of the state.
 Moreover, traditional rulers appear to be much more respected in this area and disputes almost never reach the police of the courts.
 The Emir of Yauri has been particularly active in forming a series of committees to ensure that disputes that do occur are settled relatively informally (Box 6).